Transformers: Rise of the Beasts: Future

 In February 2022, Paramount announced that Rise of the Beasts would be the first of three new installments in the Transformers series.
 In May 2023, it was also announced Paramount was also planning a crossover between the Transformers and G.I.
 Joe franchises.
 The ending of Rise of the Beasts hints at this being a possible future, with Noah being asked to join G.I.
 Joe.
 In July 2023, di Bonaventura stated that while the crossover would not interfere with the continuity of the franchise's first five installments, he believed that "continuity’s overblown, because sometimes you miss a great idea."
 The crossover was later officially announced at CinemaCon 2024.
 With Derek Connolly attached as screenwriter in June of that year.
-Ramos however revealed the film's uncertain status in July 2025 with Screen Rant citing the Skydance-Paramount merger.
+In July 2025 Ramos noted the film's uncertain status due to the Skydance-Paramount merger.
+The following year in April 2026, Caple Jr. confirmed that the crossover is still in development and expresses hopes to be involved in some capacity.

-On November 20, 2024, in the wake of the underperformance of the animated film Transformers One (2024), Hasbro announced that they would no longer be co-financing film adaptations of their products, instead leaving external studios to exclusively fund such projects.
+On November 20, 2024, after the underperformance of the animated film Transformers One (2024), Hasbro announced that they would no longer be co-financing film adaptations of their products, instead leaving external studios to exclusively fund such projects.
 In June 2025, it was reported that Bay was in talks to return as both a producer and director for a new film based on a screenplay written by Jordan VanDina.